 Lacquer Overspray on Original Lacquer Selmer Saxophones

 On Selmer saxophones of certain vintages, the last coat of lacquer was applied after the horn was complete including padwork.
 They would cork the keys shut and apply the last coat, which resulted in the pad leather outside of the tonehole having a very light coat of lacquer.
-It made no difference to the longevity of the pads since the uncoated portion- the portion on the tonehole and inside the tonehole- is the “working” portion of the pad.
-I’m not certain, but consensus seems to be that this was a USA-assembled Selmers only thing, from Balanced Action through Mark VI, maybe Mark VII.
+I’m not certain when exactly this started or stopped, but I have seen it from Balanced Action through Mark VI, maybe a Mark VII.
 Its only meaning is that it is an additional way to *sometimes* tell if a Selmer has its original pads.

 Video of an example of lacquer overspray on a 53xxx Selmer Super (Balanced) Action tenor: